rhaleblian/discus/README.md

 # Discus

-A system that catalogs file listing of optical data discs, Discus includes droplets for Windows and OS X clients which allow the user to add an optical disc.
+*discus* is a system that keeps catalogs of files on optical discs.
+Discus includes droplets for Windows and OS X clients which allow the user to add an optical disc.
 A wep app provides file and disc name retrieval.

 ![screenshot](http://discus-rhaleblian.c9users.io/README.png "Screen Shot")